Hackyabhay007/lms/README.md

 ### Proctoring Integration
 - **Purpose**: Ensure secure and authentic online examinations using Eklavvya's proctoring solutions.
-- **Features**:
-  - **AI Image Proctoring**: Capture photographs of candidates at regular intervals for authenticity.
-  - **AI Video Proctoring**: Continuous video streaming for remote exam proctoring and auto invigilation.
-  - **Audio Proctoring**: Monitor audio during exams to detect suspicious activities.
-  - **360-Degree Proctoring**: Use mobile and laptop cameras for comprehensive monitoring.
-  - **Onscreen Evaluation**: Facilitate grading and assessment of exams directly on the platform.
-  - **Custom Branding**: Define your own branding, logo, and theme for the proctoring process.

 ### Cloud and Hosting
 - **AWS (Amazon Web Services)**: For hosting, storage, and scalability.